10 Parks That Tell Diverse Stories

 MARTIN LUTHER KING, JR. NATIONAL HISTORICAL PARK, GA

-This park gives you a glimpse into the life of MLK, and visitors have the option to visit his birth home and the church were he was known for inspiring his listeners.
-The Civil Rights movement spanned the entire country, but it is something special to see one place which was so crucial to its foundation.
+This park gives you a glimpse into the life of MLK, and visitors have the option to visit his birth home and the church where he was known for inspiring his listeners.
+The Civil Rights movement spanned the entire country, but it is something special to see one place that was so crucial to its foundation.

 STONEWALL NATIONAL MONUMENT, NY